bodlukas/bodlukas.github.io/_research/rmgp.md

 **Pollino**

 {% include figure image_path="/assets/images/research/Pollino_ShakeMapFrag.png" alt="pollino_frag" caption="The three case-studies used to test the proposed framework.
 The star and the triangles indicate the earthquake epicenter and the seismic network stations, respectively.
-Figure from Bodenmann et al.[^Bodenmann2022]" %}
+Figure from [Bodenmann et al.](https://doi.org/10.31224/2205)" %}

 **Comparison to random forest and linear regression**

 {% include figure image_path="/assets/images/research/Fig6.png" alt="comparison_error" caption="The three case-studies used to test the proposed framework.
 The star and the triangles indicate the earthquake epicenter and the seismic network stations, respectively.
-Figure from Bodenmann et al.[^Bodenmann2022]" %}
+Figure from [Bodenmann et al.](https://doi.org/10.31224/2205)" %}

 ## Summary
 coming soon ...

 {% include references.md %}